Closed

 To be eligible for the Intergovernmental Cooperation on Minority Language Education program, you must:

-Provincial or territorial governments.
+Provincial and territorial governments

-Minority language education initiatives.
+Minority language education initiatives

 What expenses are eligible under Intergovernmental Cooperation on Minority Language Education?

-Minority language education initiatives.
+Minority language education initiatives

-Interprovincial, interterritorial, or pan-Canadian education projects.
+Interprovincial, interterritorial, or pan-Canadian projects

 Who can I contact for more information about the Intergovernmental Cooperation on Minority Language Education?

-You can contact Department of Canadian Heritage (LJI) by email at pch.dglo-olsp.pch@canada.ca or by phone at 819-994-2222.
+You can contact Canadian Heritage by email at pch.dglo-olsp.pch@canada.ca or by phone at 819-994-2222.

 Where is the Intergovernmental Cooperation on Minority Language Education available?